-This set of Physics Online Test for Class 11 focuses on “Thermodynamics – Heat, Internal Energy and Work”.
+This set of Class 11 Physics Chapter 12 Multiple Choice Questions & Answers (MCQs) focuses on “Thermodynamics – Heat, Internal Energy and Work”.

 1. Internal energy of a system is defined as?